com-480-data-visualization/data-visualization-project-2021-famousworld/README.md

     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── src                <- Data manipulation code for this project.
-    │   ├── data           <- Script to download data
-    │   └── features       <- Scripts to augument the data and prepare it for including into visualization │
+    │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io